 Nonlinear optics made it possible to create a laser with a short and powerful flash.

-During the flash, the light manages to pass only a third of a millimeter.
+During the flash, the light manages to travel only a third of a millimeter.

-A view of harvesting through a plant leaf.
+View of the harvest through a plant leaf.

 Nonlinear optics finds application in environmental protection.